SEN Information Report - November 2025

 -

-Reviewing their progress towards their targets each term
+Reviewing their progress towards their goals each term

 -

-Reviewing the impact of interventions after a pre-decided length of time (usually between 6-12 weeks) depending on the intervention
+Reviewing the impact of interventions after 6 - 12 weeks depending on the intervention

 -